 P.O.
 Box 16521

 Columbus, OH 43216-6521

-Pursuant to House Bill 336, 132nd Ohio General Assembly, Reinstatement Fee Amnesty is a six-month driver’s license reinstatement fee debt reduction and waiver program for offenders whose driver’s licenses have been suspended for specific violations.
+The Reinstatement Fee Amnesty Initiative is a driver’s license reinstatement fee debt reduction and waiver program for offenders whose driver’s licenses have been suspended for specific violations.
 The program only applies to a driver's license or permit suspension; it does not apply to a commercial driver's license or permit suspension.

 Applicants must provide proof of indigence by providing a screen shot of their SNAP case status from the Ohio Department of Jobs and Family Services Benefits Self-Service Portal or a county JFS office.
 The screen shot must be unexpired and include:

 Yes, any suspensions that qualify will be reviewed and considered for a reduction in fees or complete amnesty (if eligible).
 Suspensions that do not qualify would not be reviewed or considered and the reinstatement fees owed for those would remain the same.